ginic/phonecodes/README.md

 | 'isle' | 'ipa' |  Not required |

 # Known Limitations
-- You cannot convert from IPA back t
+- You cannot convert to TIMIT format from IPA or any other phonecode, because TIMIT marks closures of stops with separate symbols.
+There are no symbols corresponding to these closures in other phonecodes and the closure is not predictable from the transcription alone.